Baby Sleep Regressions: Ages and Everything You Need To Know to Handle Them

 How To Handle Regressions Effectively

 Well, for starters, remember that the 4 month sleep regression is a permanent change – there is no going back to the way things were.
-Once you are through the worst of that regression you will want to focus on helping your baby break her sleep associations, and on helping her learn to fall asleep without help from you.
-Once she can do that, she will be well on her way to sleeping through the night.
+Once you are through the worst of that regression you will want to focus on helping your baby change their sleep associations and helping them learn how to fall asleep independently.
+Once they can do that, they will be well on their way to sleeping through the night.
 And you’ll also be establishing a more predictable daytime schedule.

 As for the other sleep regressions, here are a few tips to help you cope WITHOUT undoing all the sleep coaching progress you’ve made up to this point: